 Nurture Your Intrinsic Motivation

 Now that you know the main factors contributing to Intrinsic Motivation, you can focus on nurturing each factor to level up your Intrinsic Motivation.
+How can you maximize on each factor to increase your Intrinsic motivation when pursuing after something?

 Once you’ve nurtured your Intrinsic Motivation, you’ll start to rely less on Extrinsic Motivations and you’ll find that your perseverance and drive to achieve something becomes much more enhanced.

 You will find greater autonomy and independence too, knowing that you need not rely on external sources for acknowledgement, recognition or rewards.
+This in itself will already be very satisfying.

 Featured photo credit: https://unsplash.com/photos/B-EKZBoxKhY via unsplash.com